cloudflare/cloudflare-docs/products/logs/src/content/reference/glossary.md

 #### Bad IP

-A request that came from an IP address that is not trusted by Cloudflare based on the **Threat Score**
+A request that came from an IP address that is not trusted by Cloudflare based on the **Threat Score**.

 #### Country block

-Requests from countries that were blocked based on the user configuration set in the Cloudflare **Firewall** app
+Requests from countries that were blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IP block (user)

-Requests from specific IP addresses that were blocked based on the user configuration set in the Cloudflare **Firewall** app
+Requests from specific IP addresses that were blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IP range block (/16)

-A /16 IP range that was blocked based on the user configuration set in the Cloudflare **Firewall** app
+A /16 IP range that was blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IP range block (/24)

-A /24 IP range that was blocked based on the user configuration set in the Cloudflare **Firewall** app
+A /24 IP range that was blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IPv6 block (user)

-Requests from specific IPv6 addresses that were blocked based on the user configuration set in the Cloudflare **Firewall** app
+Requests from specific IPv6 addresses that were blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IPv6 range block (/64)

-A /64 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app
+A /64 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IPv6 range block (/48)

-A /48 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app
+A /48 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### IPv6 range block (/32)

-A /32 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app
+A /32 IPv6 range that was blocked based on the user configuration set in the Cloudflare **Firewall** app.

 #### Captcha Error